Updated on January 25, 2021

-The main reason to visit this rock is the photographic opportunity.
+The main reason to do the Nautilus Hike in Utah and visit this rock is the photographic opportunity.
 It looks great the whole day, but when you have a chance to visit in the early morning or late afternoon, you might have a chance to notice some red, orange, and yellow tones added to the grey sandstone that will make your pictures more alluring.

 The best idea is to find a frame looking from the top and put someone inside The Nautilus.
 You can try to find proper shaping curves of the formation to create a unique composition.

 |100 Classic Hikes Utah||50 Best Short Hikes in Utah||Utah Complete Guides||Utah|